Charbellgg/stunning-laravel/README.md

 AllowOverride all
 Require all granted
 </Directory><br>
 4.Go to the sites-enabled folder which is located inside apache2.
-Write the following lines to the folder below “<VirtualHost *:80>” :
+Write the following lines to the folder below “<VirtualHost *:80>” and remove all similar lines from the file.
 ServerAdmin webmaster@localhost
 DocumentRoot /var/www/html/stunning-laravel/public/<br>
 5.Restart apache2 by using: sudo systemctl restart apache2.<br>